lucatume/wp-browser/docs/src/content/v3/advanced/run-in-separate-process.md

+---
-## Running tests in separate processes
+title: Running tests in separate processes
+---

 PHPUnit offers the possibility to run tests [in a separate PHP process][1]; Codeception does not officially support the option as of version 4.0.